PHPHOOLIGANS/Fights/proposed/ObjectToObjects.md

 In the wild
 -----------

-- DateTime, part of PHP.
+- [DateTime](http://php.net/manual/en/class.datetimeimmutable.php), part of PHP.
 There is now also an ImmutableDateTime.
 Guess why.

-- PSR-7: URL class ->withMethod('OPTIONS') - this is good btw.
+- [PSR-7: URI interface](http://www.php-fig.org/psr/psr-7/#3.5-psr\http\message\uriinterface) ->withPort(80) - this is good.

 Elaboration
 -----------